Mattmrob/level_up_lounge/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-A social media site for people, who love gaming, and wish to share their unique perspectives about future developments in games that they play.
+Level Up Lounge is a social media site for people, who love gaming, and wish to share their unique perspectives about future developments in games that they play.

 ## Table of Contents